 Nimen Hao!
 Welcome to China.
-Your adventure begins with a welcome meeting at 6pm on Day 1.
+Your adventure begins with a welcome meeting at 6 pm where you'll meet your tour leader and fellow travellers.
 Please look for a note in the hotel lobby or ask reception where it will take place.
 Settle into your hotel and then get a feel for this vibrant city – Shanghai’s bright lights, fevered trade and frenetic pace provide a glimpse into the dazzling global future of the country.
 Your evening is free for your first exploration of the city.

 Today join your leader for a walking tour that will take you to historical Shanghai.
 At the Bund you can get a taste of 1920s Shanghai; its spectacular array of art deco style buildings, formerly belonging to Western banks, line what was once the most important financial street in Asia.
 Using the efficient subway, we finish our tour at the Yuyuan Gardens, a classic example of traditional Chinese landscape gardening.
 This afternoon you might like to explore further afield on foot and wander the narrow winding lanes (nongtangs) of old Shanghai.
 Take in the European-influenced French Concession, the area of Shanghai once designated for the French, consisting of today's Luwan and Xuhui Districts.
 Luwan's Huaihai Road is a busy shopping street and is home to both Xintiandi and Tianzifang, extremely popular shopping and dining spots for visitors.
 The area's tree-lined avenues and their many Tudor mansions still retain an air of the 'Paris of the East'.
 Join back with your group tonight for an included dinner of Shanghai specialties.